 The Great White Shark Project is dedicated to the exploration and conservation of the world’s greatest predator, the Great White Shark, and its environment.
-The project works with students, eco-tourists, conservation organizations and marine resource users (subsistence fishermen, sport divers and dive operators) to gather data on Great White Sharks, correct negative misconceptions about sharks, and stop the needless slaughter of over 100 million sharks annually.
-Current programs involve eco-tourism, public education, environmental advocacy as well as various social up- liftment programmes.
+The project works with students, eco-tourists, conservation organisations and marine resource users (subsistence fishermen, sport divers and dive operators) to gather data on Great White Sharks, correct negative misconceptions about sharks and stop the needless slaughter of over 100 million sharks annually.
+Current programmes involve eco-tourism, public education, environmental advocacy as well as various social up-liftment programmes.

 Shark diving with White Shark Projects can provide you with a unique opportunity to witness the wonder of the Great White Shark in a safe and professional environment.
 White Shark Projects is a renowned global research organisation which, founded in 1989, is totally dedicated to the conservation of these magnificent ocean predators.

 Project Type: Marine Conservation, Shark Cage Diving.